ReplacementBot/ReplacementBot/tests/README.md

 Environment Variables:
 - `REPLACEMENT_BOT_TEST_TOKEN` - Test Bot Token **Be sure to use Token of Test Version of the Bot!**
 -  `REPLACEMENT_BOT_TEST_GUILD` - Test Guild ID that you created

+## Dry and Full mode

+In this project we are using 2 modes for building `DRY` and `FULL`.
+If possible, every test run should be full.
+Full mode runs all Unit Tests and System Tests.
+Dry mode runs only Unit Tests.

+The reason for that modes is CI Security.
+We cannot run System Tests on Untrusted PRs because, they are connecting to our Testing Bot Instancie.

+To ensure that your PR will pass tests you should run it locally on your own Testing Bot Instancie, local tests should always be Full.

 ## Unit Tests